 Read more

 Rain does not instantly eliminate grip.
-It does so in stages.
-And the most dangerous stage is not the last one, when the tire has already lost contact.
-The most dangerous stage is the one before: w...
+It happens in stages.
+The final stage is obvious: the tire has already lost contact.
+The dangerous stage comes earlier.
+Grip is still there.
+But it is breaki...

 Read more